Sanyam96/Todo-in-JS/README.md

 # Todo-in-JS

+Todo web-application implemented in JavaScript
+Features:
-ToDo web page in JavaScript with add Todo on top of ordered list and removed feature!
+  Add any todo on top of ordered list removing todo